anmmashud/conda_install_on_windows/README.md

         python -m pip install jupyter
         ```

-     This ensures a clean installation by removing any conflicting or corrupted files.

 2. **'jupyter' is not recognized as an internal or external command**:
    - This error occurs when the Python Scripts folder is not in your system's PATH.
    - Solution: